exyi/diplomka/diplomka/text/3-analysis-1-filter.md

 However, the resulting intervals may be deemed _overconfident_ if the observations are not independent of one another. -->
 ![Canonical GC pairs, filtered (left) and unfiltered (right).
 Without the filter, the plot illustrates a large effect from 2.89 Å hydrogen-bond restraints used in model refining.
 TODO stejne meritko X osy](../img/hbonds-hist-filter-comparison-GConly.png){#fig:hbonds-hist-filter-comparison-GConly}

-Since multiple entries in the PDB often share a common refined structure with only varying ligands, we need to remove all redundant structures to avoid the bias.
+Since multiple entries in the PDB often share a common refined structure with only varying ligands, we need to remove all redundant structures to avoid sampling a single structure multiple times.
 Moreover, nucleotides must satisfy other quality criteria to be useful for further analysis.
 The filtration methodology was prepared by Jiří Černý's laboratory and will be published in a prepared manuscript detailing the entire procedure.
 In this project, we utilized the prepared list of about 180 000 nucleotides that were selected from the PDB archive using the quality filters as described in the following section.